iwhitmor/reading-notes-201/README.md

-# Reading Notes for Class 201
+# Code 201 Reading Notes

 ### Table of Contents
+- [Introductory HTML and JavaScript]